-Unfortunately, as a European Union (EU) or United Kingdom (UK) citizen, you will not be able to access the extensive research capabilities since thinkorswim is not available in the UK, Germany, Sweden, Ireland, or most other European countries.
-People outside the US cannot open an account with TD Ameritrade other than those from Canada, Singapore, Malaysia, Thailand, Taiwan, Hong Kong, and China.
+Unfortunately, as a European Union (EU) or United Kingdom (UK) citizen, you cannot access the extensive research capabilities since thinkorswim is not available in the UK, Germany, Sweden, Ireland, or most other European countries.
+People outside the US cannot open an account with TD Ameritrade other than those from Canada, Malaysia, Thailand, Taiwan, Hong Kong, and China.

 What is so exciting about thinkorswim?